Anwar El Ghazi: Netherlands

 El Ghazi met Cristiano Ronaldo during the summer break, a player who he looks up to, and asked him whether he should represent the Netherlands or Morocco.
 Ronaldo advised him to choose the Netherlands because he would have a higher chance to participate in an international tournament, based on their history.
 Consequently, El Ghazi said he would choose to represent the Netherlands and was subsequently called up for the Netherlands' two final UEFA Euro 2016 qualifying matches, against Kazakhstan on 10 October 2015 and the Czech Republic on 13 October.
 He was named in the Oranjes starting line-up for both matches as the Dutch defeated Kazakhstan 2–1 but lost to the Czechs 3–2.
 The Netherlands failed to qualify for the tournament proper after finishing fourth in their qualifying group.

 On 14 May 2021, El Ghazi was called up by Frank de Boer and the Netherlands to be part of the provisional squad for the upcoming UEFA Euro 2020 tournament, making it his first call-up to the national team since 2015.

 Morocco

 In October 2022 El Ghazi confirmed that he was considering switching to Morocco and that the Royal Moroccan Football Federation was working on the paperwork.
 He is yet to make an appearance for them.
-He would not be eligible as he already appeared for Netherlands in a competitive match.
+Under FIFA eligibility rules, players can switch associations if they held dual nationality at their debut, were under 21, played three or fewer competitive matches, and have not played internationally for at least three years.
+Because El Ghazi's only two competitive appearances for the Netherlands occurred in 2015 when he was 20, he remains eligible to apply for the switch.